2013 Florida State Seminoles football team: Miami (FL)

-Pregame Line: Florida St −22

 Following an emotional game, Florida State took on their rival, the Miami Hurricanes.
 In 2012, Florida State was victorious with a 33–20 win in Miami Gardens.
 Miami last traveled to Tallahassee in 2011, where the Hurricanes lost to the Seminoles 23–19 in a game dominated by questionable calls from the referees.
 College Gameday was on campus to witness the top ten clash, marking the tenth time that the program has visited campus and the twenty-sixth appearance for the school.

 In front of a record crowd, Florida State defeated their rival for the fourth straight time, 41–14.

 The Seminoles scored the first points on the opening drive of the game when Devonta Freeman ran the ball into the endzone to give Florida State an early seven-point lead.
 Miami then drove the ball down the field only to be stopped in the red zone; the Hurricanes then attempted a field goal that sailed wide left.
 As the Seminoles were once again going down the field, Jameis Winston threw his first interception of the season that led to a Miami touchdown five plays later to tie the game at 7.
 The first quarter ended in a tie game.
 Florida State responded by scoring the fourteen unanswered points courtesy of a rushing touchdown from James Wilder, Jr. and a receiving touchdown from Devonta Freeman.
 Looking to go up by more before the half, Jameis Winston made his second mistake of the game with an interception that led to another Miami score, to make the score 21–14 at halftime.

 The Seminoles went on to dominate the second half, scoring twenty points while holding Miami scoreless.
 James Wilder, Jr. and Devonta Freeman each scored a touchdown in the third quarter to give Florida State a fourteen-point lead heading into the final quarter.
 In the fourth quarter, the Seminoles were held to two field goals from Roberto Aguayo, one with only a minute remaining, to secure the win over their rival.

 Florida State amassed 517 yards of offense while the defense held the Hurricanes to 275 total yards and a season-low 14 points.
 Quarterback Jameis Winston completed 21 of 29 passes for 325 yards and one touchdown.
 Devonta Freeman led the team in both rushing and receiving with 23 carries for 78 yards and two touchdowns along with six receptions for 98 yards and one touchdown.

 This was the 58th meeting between Florida State and Miami, the 8th meeting as conference opponents.
 The victory improved Florida State's all-time record against the Hurricanes to 27–31.